PaulaRybicka0114/automation_challenge_portfolio/README.md

 # Challenge_Portfolio

 # TASK 1 - Software configuration
+This task allowed me to:
+* perform exploratory testing of the application
+* find out what software is needed to start automated testing
+* set up my own remote repository on GitHub
+* clone the repository and configure the working environment
+* format the README file

 ### Subtask 1 - Why did I choose to participate in the challenge?
 Hi!
 My name is Paulina and since the beginning of 2023 I am learning to become a QA.
 I started from manual testing first to get the most important basics.
 Through the process I got interested in quality assurance sector.
 After several months of learning both I also noticed that it would be helpful if I could understand programming better.
 It is very important when you want to provide products of the best quality.
 This naturally led me to automation testing which connects both.